LIST OF VARIETALS FOR OUR ANNUAL HEIRLOOM PLANT SALE

 - Grow healthy food to share with everyone in our community, including local pantries and soup kitchens, doing our very best to make sure that we are all fed (especially those who are food insecure)

-We are always recruiting garden volunteers during our growing season.
-We have already begun planting from seed in the greenhouse since late February and need lots of help in May as we get plants into the ground.
-Volunteers needed for watering, mowing, fence mending, weeding, harvesting and local pantry delivery May-September.
-All hands on deck again in late September when we put the “beds to bed” for the winter again.
+We are always recruiting garden volunteers during our growing season May-September.
+Volunteers needed for watering, mowing, weeding, harvesting and local pantry delivery July-October.
+All hands on deck again in mid-October (until snow falls) when we put the “beds to bed” for the winter again.
 That job involves a lot of shoveling leaf mulch onto the beds and planting garlic for next Spring!

 We are always looking for volunteers to lead seasonal food preservation workshops or teach classes on interesting subjects related to gardening and nutrition throughout the year.